vmware-tanzu/vmotion-migration-tool-for-bosh-deployments/docs/migrate.md

 Navigate to the datastore browser, find the bosh director VM (same <vm cid> as above) and copy the persistent disk to the `pcf_disk` folder (or whatever folder name that is specified in the bosh director tile) in the datastore (should be named something like vm-GUID_3.vmdk*).
-Rename it to the disk CID that bosh is expecting (i.e. vm-GUID_3.vmdk becomes disk-GUID.vmdk).
+You may need to rename it to the disk CID that bosh is expecting (i.e. vm-GUID_3.vmdk becomes disk-GUID.vmdk).